 It took us a good hour and thirty minutes to reach Tamolitch Falls and the effort was totally worth it.
 The falls are lovely, albeit a little gentle in the late fall (they would be a lot more spectacular in the Spring!).
 But the main event is the pool, which is perfectly calm and a wonderful deep blue colour.
 It is jaw-dropping.
 If you are very brave you can jump into the waters, but it is by all accounts freezing cold, even on a hot day.
 It can also be dangerous to do this and could result in someone having a cardiac arrest due to the shock of cold on the body.

-After a few minutes enjoying the natural beauty of the Blue Pool we turned around and headed back.
-It was little quicker on the way back, but the total round trip was around three hours.
+After a few minutes of enjoying the natural beauty of the Blue Pool, we turned around and headed back.
+It was a little quicker on the way back, but the total round trip was around three hours.

 After the exertion of hiking the trail, we needed something a little gentler so we decided to stop at Belknap Hotsprings and check it out.
 We had driven past this quite a few times but had never stopped to look in.

 After walking through the main lodge and passing on to the deck we found the main hot pool which is essentially a swimming pool filled with water from the hot springs.
 To be honest we didn’t fancy mingling with the families in the pool so we took the bridge across the river to take the short trail to the “secret garden”.

 The secret garden is a little hard to find – even with the map provided at the lodge.
 But once you find the wall that surrounds the garden you enter a magical world of peace and natural energy.
 Although in late fall the garden is not at its most verdant and colourful it is nonetheless a joy to spend a few minutes wandering through.

 4. TERWILLIGER (COUGAR) HOTSPRINGS